 Important information about applying for courses

-Students will be issued login and password information in October, and students are to use this to apply for their post GCSE courses/apprenticeships.
+Student login and password information will be created in October, and issued for Careers Day in November.
+If you would like your login details before the November date then please contact the Careers Department and it can be generated.
+Students are to use this to apply for their post GCSE courses/apprenticeships.
 The college will need to attach attendance data and a reference to each application and using this logon allows us to do that.
 This is a legal requirement.
-Any student creating a ‘self’ application will need to re-apply through their assigned college login account.
+Students can only apply using the login the school issues them, and this will be given out

 The window for applications opens in late October and closes for Countesthorpe Leysland 6th form in January each year.
 This will be very similar for all colleges as they need to plan ahead based on numbers applied, staffing, timetables and funding.